Cantera/cantera/doc/sphinx/reference/reactors/interactions.md

 (sec-pressure-controller)=
 ### Pressure Controllers

-A pressure controller is designed to be used in conjunction with another "primary" flow controller, typically a mass flow controller.
+A pressure controller is designed to be used in conjunction with a primary flow controller, typically a mass flow controller.
 The primary flow controller is installed on the inlet of the reactor, and the corresponding pressure controller is installed on on outlet of the reactor.
 The mass flow rate of the pressure controller is equal to that